Strawberry Bubble Tea

-Delicious and perfectly sweet strawberry milk tea with boba is easy to make at home.
-Get step-by-step instructions and expert tips.
+Delicious and perfectly sweet caffeinated strawberry milk tea with boba is surprisingly easy to make at home.
+Get step-by-step instructions and expert tips from a tea sommelier.

-- Store-bought or homemade strawberry syrup can be used.
-The syrup colors, sweetens, and flavors the drink.
+- Store-bought or homemade strawberry syrup is used to sweeten and flavor the drink.

 - Tapioca balls are the “bubble” (or boba) in bubble tea.
 This recipe uses dry, store-bought tapioca balls that can be cooked in hot water.